Release management

 git commit --message="Set version number and the EPSG geodetic dataset URL to expected values after release."

-# merge with main
+# merge with the main branch.

 Before to start the release process, we need to test more extensively the main branch.
 The tests described below often reveal errors that were unnoticed in daily builds.
 It is better to detect and fix them before to create the release branch.
 First, ensure that a PostgreSQL server is running and listening to the default port on local host (optional but recommended for more exhaustive testing — see PostgreSQL testing configuration for more details).
-Then execute the following commands and fix as much warnings as practical:
+Then, execute the following commands and fix as much warnings as practical:

 systemctl start postgresql.service # Optional — exact command depends on Linux distribution.

-If the SIS_DATA environment variable was set during above build, unset it a try again.
+If the SIS_DATA environment variable was set during above build, unset it and try again.
 Ideally the build should be tested in both conditions (SIS_DATA set and unset).
 That test may be done in a separated shell (console window) in order to preserve the variable value in the shell performing the release.

 unset SIS_DATA